-AP source: Predators boost offense by signing Matt Duchene
+Predators invest in their offense by signing Matt Duchene

-NASHVILLE, Tenn.
-(AP) — The Nashville Predators tried to shore up their offense Monday by agreeing to terms with forward Matt Duchene on a seven-year contract worth $56 million, according to a person with knowledge of the deal who spoke to The Associated Press on the condition of anonymity because the deal hasn’t been officially announced.
+Duchene, 28, received a seven-year contract worth $56 million and he will expected to spark the Predators’ scoring attack after a 2018-19 season in which they had the NHL’s worst power play and made a first-round playoff exit.

+“Our objective this offseason was to bolster our offense, and signing Matt Duchene gives us another dynamic goal-scoring, playmaking center,” general manager David Poile said.
+“We are excited to add his skill and experience to our top-six forwards and look forward to the next seven years of Matt and his family in Smashville.
+Matt’s love of country music and passion for the city of Nashville make this partnership a perfect fit.”

-The Predators opened up salary-cap space last week by trading six-time All-Star defenseman P.K.
+The signing comes just over a week after the Predators traded six-time All-Star defenseman P.K.
 Subban to New Jersey for defensemen Steven Santi and Jeremy Davies as well as two draft picks.
 Subban was set to make $9 million each of the next three seasons.

+Poile said after that trade that the move was necessary to create salary-cap space to strengthen the team at the forward spot.

-Duchene, 28, had a combined 31 goals and 39 assists this season with the Ottawa Senators and Columbus Blue Jackets, who obtained him at the trade deadline.
+He had a combined 31 goals and 39 assists this season with the Ottawa Senators and Columbus Blue Jackets, who obtained him at the trade deadline.
 He also had five goals and five assists in 10 playoff games for Columbus as the Blue Jackets produced a stunning first-round sweep of the Tampa Bay Lightning before losing to Boston in the second round.

-Nashville had the league’s worst power play and lacked scoring punch this year beyond its top line of Filip Forsberg, Ryan Johansen and Viktor Arvidsson.
-That became particularly evident in the postseason, as the Predators failed to score on any of their 16 power-play attempts while losing to Dallas in six games.
+Nashville lacked scoring punch this year beyond its top line of Filip Forsberg, Ryan Johansen and Viktor Arvidsson.
+That became particularly evident in the postseason, as the Predators failed to score on any of their 16 power-play attempts while losing to the Dallas Stars in six games.

 This marked the second straight season that Nashville has lost early in the playoffs to a lower-seeded team since its surprising run to the Stanley Cup Final in 2017.
 The Predators posted the league’s best regular-season record in 2018 but fell to the Winnipeg Jets in the second round.